yongjiema/tic4303-mini-project/README.md

 For a Minikube-based Kubernetes deployment:

-1. Build the Docker image: `sh build-docker-image.sh`
+1. Build the Docker image: `sh scripts/build-docker-image.sh` or `scripts\deploy-using-minikube.bat`
-2. Deploy using Minikube: `sh deploy-using-minikube.sh`
+2. Deploy using Minikube: `sh scripts/deploy-using-minikube.sh` or `scripts\undeploy-using-minikube.bat`

 The application should now be running at http://localhost:3000.